cstratopoulos/CatExp/README.md

 steps you can take.
 Just keep in mind, CatExp won't let you make a move that would make South steps outnumber East steps!

-To Do/Known Issues
+To Do
 ---
-- To Do: add full binary tree viz.
+- Full binary tree viz
-- Issue: Switching between representations or resizing sometimes breaks the visualizer orientation.
+- Non-crossing partition viz